[Updated April 13, 2023]

 Once again, you can only claim car expenses that are related to work.
 According to the Australian Taxation Office, car expenses are defined as the kilometres you travel while you earn your income.
 Therefore, it does not just include driving to and from work.
 If you are a hairdresser and you drive from one salon to another, you can claim a deduction for the travel.
 You may want to keep a logbook of the number of kilometres you have travelled and some receipts as well, such as for petrol and servicing.

 You may not even know you could claim your self-education expenses, just like many Australians.
 If you take a course that will help you improve or maintain your job skills, you can claim a tax deduction.
 This part is crucial because you are not entitled to a deduction if it will help you get a better job.

 For example, if you are a carer, you can only claim a tax deduction if the self-education expense will boost your job performance.
 Eligible expenses include the following:

 - Student service fees

 If you pay membership fees or are part of a union, you may claim a tax deduction.
-However, it is necessary that the membership body is related to your job.
+However, the membership body must be related to your job.
 If you believe that you are entitled to this type of deduction, include it under D5, which is the category for “Other Work-Related Expenses.”

 If you have donated to an eligible charitable institution, your gift or donation may be tax-deductible.
-There are certain requirements which you should know about for the donation to be accepted.
+There are certain requirements that you should know about for the donation to be accepted.
 First, it should be at least $2.
 Second, it should not benefit you in any way, such as donating to get a piece of artwork.
 You should also have a receipt.
-You can read more about tax-deductible donations here.
+You can read more about it in our tax-deductible donations article.